jhsu802701/rails_from_scratch_rails5/09-08-users_password_reset.md

 <%= render "users/shared/links" %>
 ```
 * Enter the command "test1".
-ALl tests should now pass.
+All tests should now pass.
 * Enter the command "sh git_check.sh".
 * Enter the following commands:
 ```